Effects of Investment in Physical Capital, Human Capital, and Technological Development on Economic Growth

 Physical Capital

 Physical capital is any human-made good that is used in the production process.
 Examples of physical capital include cash and equipment.
-Physical capital will consistently increase if the gross investment is less than the capital depreciation, i.e., net investment is positive.
+Physical capital will consistently increase if the gross investment is greater than the capital depreciation, i.e., net investment is positive.
 This implies that countries with elevated investment spending rates should see high physical stock and a higher GDP growth rate.
 In other words, the correlation between economic growth and investment is high.

 Categories of Capital Spending (Investments)